Ukrainophilia: Poland

 Poland was one of the first countries to recognise the independence of Ukraine, and a 2022 opinion poll put Polish support for Ukraine at the beginning of the Russian invasion of Ukraine at 71%.
 Poland also accepted over a million Ukrainian refugees fleeing the war, but the attitude of Poles towards them have since soured according to a survey published in June 2024.
 Relations have also been troubled over trade disputes concerning the influx of cheaper Ukrainian grain into the European Union, with Polish farmers voicing their displeasure by blockading the Polish-Ukrainian border.
 Polish prime minister Donald Tusk warned that the conflict could lead to "sudden anti-Ukrainian sentiment" in the country.

 Prior to World War II, the Second Polish Republic restricted rights of people who declared Ukrainian nationality, belonged to the Eastern Orthodox Church and inhabited the Eastern Borderlands, in reaction to a wave of sabotage and terrorist attacks perpetrated by Ukrainian nationalists.

 Romania

 Since the start of the Russian invasion of Ukraine, around 600,000 Ukrainians have fled to Romania, with both countries signing a security cooperation agreement in 2024.
 Historically, much alike the Poles, the Romanians too had land disputes with the Ukrainians, mostly surrounding the historically Romanian controlled regions like Budzhak and Northern Bukovina, now owned by Ukraine.

 Historically, many Ukrainians also emigrated to Romania from the USSR.
 Today Ukrainians are the third-largest ethnic minority in Romania.
 2021 Romanian census puts their number 45,835 people, although Ukrainian sources declare the number to be over 250,000 people.

-The current president of Romania, Nicușor Dan, elected in 2025, is an Ukrainophile and adovcates for strong relations with Ukraine.
+The current president of Romania, Nicușor Dan, elected in 2025, advocates for strong relations with Ukraine.
 Similar pro-Ukrainian positions were also expressed by the Romanian Foreign Minister Oana Țoiu.